Menopause and HRT Information

 The long term health benefits are less well known but every woman needs to know about them so they can make an informed decision about whether or not to take HRT.

 Before the menopause women have a much lower incidence of cardiovascular disease (heart attacks and blood vessel disease) than men but after the menopause we soon catch up with them.
-If started within 10 years of your last period or below the age of 60 and continued long-term, HRT can significantly reduce your risk of cardiovascular disease.
+If started within 10 years of your last period or below the age of 60 and continued long-term, HRT can significantly reduce your future risk of cardiovascular disease.

 We all start losing bone density from our late 30s and this accelerates during and after the menopause.
-Certain medications, diseases and lifestyle factors such as smoking and heavy drinking can put you at higher risk and it can also run in families.
+Certain medications, diseases and lifestyle factors, such as smoking and heavy drinking, can put you at higher risk and it can also run in families.
 Osteoporosis has no symptoms until you start getting fractures after only minor trauma and it can lead to the classic stooping posture of some elderly people due to fractures in the spine.
 Fractured hips after falling are a common cause for hospital admission in the elderly, often leading to loss of independence.
 Lifestyle factors such as weight-bearing exercise and a good diet are important in helping with bone health but HRT can also significantly reduce the risk of developing osteoporosis.
-It is an effective first line treatment if you are diagnosed with osteoporosis under the age of 60.
+It is an effective first line treatment if you are diagnosed with osteopenia or osteoporosis under the age of 60.

 Studies have also show HRT reduces the risk of developing dementia, colon cancer and Type 2 diabetes.
 Women on combined continuous HRT have a lower risk of cancer of the lining of the uterus than those not on any HRT.
 Unfortunately this type of cancer is increasing in incidence as it is related to obesity.